 Often, software companies are unable to meet their expectations due to staffing challenges.
-In fact, according to several experts, talent is the most important problem U.S. companies are facing at the moment, mainly talent acquisition and a lack of locally-based talent.
-Both items are key to ensure productivity and growth, and have become increasingly difficult to navigate due to:
+In fact, according to several experts, appropriate talent is the most important problem US companies are facing at the moment, mainly related to acquisition and a lack of locally-based talent.
+Both of these things, while key to ensuring productivity and growth, have become increasingly difficult to navigate due to:

 - fierce competition

 - a lack of new skill sets